 Mantra meditation works well for those who don't enjoy silence

 One of the meditation styles that may suit a person looking for a more structured form.
 Or committed beginners who are ready for a regular practice.

-Founded by Maharishi Mahesh Yogi and with more than five million practitioners worldwide, transcendental meditation is the style which has received the most attention from science.
+Founded by Maharishi Mahesh Yogi and with more than five million practitioners worldwide, transcendental meditation (TM) is the style which has received the most attention from science.
 For example, research by the AHA has shown that TM can reduce hypertension.

 Instead of just following the breath, transcendental meditation uses a series of Sanskrit words and mantras to help you focus.
 Every student is given an individual mantra, based on factors like gender or birth year.
-The recommendation for transcendental meditation is to practise in a comfortable seated position, for 20 minutes twice a day.
+The recommendation for transcendental meditation is to practise it in a comfortable seated position, for 20 minutes twice a day.
 Vedic meditation is another variation.

 If you thrive in silence, spiritual meditation may be your best personal meditation style.

 Whether at home or in a place of worship, you embrace the silence and gradually allow your mind to wander over a personal question or prayer.
 Some people find that the answer to their deepest questions comes from within.
 While others feel that they answer comes from outside – from God or the universe.

 May suit someone who has no regular access to a group or teacher.

 Buddhist teachings base themselves on mindfulness meditation.
 It's an umbrella term for meditation techniques that teach us to accept everything that arises without judgement.
 To address things that occur and release stress as it arises while nurturing a surrender to things that cannot change.